Rumyra/mdn/owners_handbook/README.md

 ## Platform updates

 Or new features.
 These will usually come in the form of issues raised on other repositories, or issues raised within the dedicated project itself.
-New issues will be added to the [dedicated project here on mdn/yari](https://github.com/mdn/yari/projects/11) with the `needs: triage` label.
-They should be added to the 'To triage' column.
+New issues for platform updates should have the `Engineering request` label added.

 Time is set aside every fortnight (vaguely a sprint) to work on platform improvements.
 They can be anything from new requests of features, to updates that would be helpful, to urgent issues that affect our users.

 Issues should be read and discussed.
-If there are any irrelevant issues, they should be closed with the `won't fix` label applied, and a comment explaining why. `on hold` should be applied if there are any blockers to doing the work.
+If there are any irrelevant issues, they should be closed with the `wont fix` label applied, and a comment explaining why. `on hold` should be applied if there are any blockers to doing the work.
 If the issue has been added to the project by mistake and should exist elsewhere, move it.

 An issue should be reviewed with the following criteria: